Anne Andersen’s Bio:

 Anne writes bad poetry, short stories and is working diligently on her first science fiction novel.
 She is a perfectionist and is afraid to call it finished, but with weekly therapy hopes to remedy that.
 Her great support is her writing group, who have been meeting every Tuesday for over four years.
 She’s amazed they’re still on speaking terms.

-Take the time to read Anne’s story, Porcelaine, and then join us for a chat with the author.
+Take the time to read Anne’s story, Porcelain, and then join us for a chat with the author.

 WOW: First of all, congratulations!
-Porcelaine is such a nuanced, meaningful story.
+Porcelain is such a nuanced, meaningful story.
 How did it change from idea to final submission?

 Anne: First, I want to thank you for the privilege of having my story published on your website.
 It’s exciting to be noticed.
 As a novice writer good feedback is so hard to come by, and it’s a thrill to be interviewed.

 The idea for this story came to me three years ago when I wrote several 1000 word stories to prove to myself I could actually finish something.
 Everything I’d done was never good enough to be called…finished.
 I’m not sure where my mind was because all the stories dealt with the theme of despair.
 Something most writers are familiar with, I suppose.
 I knew the stories were possibly good but I didn’t have the skill to write them well enough.
 So I let them sit and continued writing and studying writing, reading books on writing, taking courses on writing, listening to great blogs on writing and I spent time with my writing group.